Skip to main content

 Basic Configuration

-Name Choose a descriptive name that clearly indicates the group's purpose.
-While names don't need to be unique, specific names like "Marketing-FullTime-Seattle" are more helpful than generic ones like "Group1".
+Name Pick a descriptive name that indicates what the group is for.
+Names don't need to be unique, but something like "Marketing-FullTime-Seattle" is more helpful than "Group1".

 Description (Optional) Document the group's purpose, any special rules, or important notes for future administrators.
 This is especially valuable for complex conditional logic.

-Target Group Type Select what type of group you're managing:
+Target Group Type Select the type of group you're managing:

 Target Group Choose the existing group in Entra that will be updated.
 The dynamic group configuration will control the membership of this group.